bennettparsons/jazz-bot/implementation.md

 * I think, 200 iterations seems to be pretty good for the basic hill climbing
 * initializing next solution with previous is a pretty good idea!
 With this, we can add to the subproblems a heuristic that encourages or discourages similarity to the previous bar (or parts of the bar)
+* resolution feature is good, but needs notion of history: keeps returning the same solution!
+Could introduce a history that disincentivizes repition, or just sample out certain possible resolutions in classic, random fashion